LivingLegacyMedia/vowbound/chapter_03.md

-# Chapter 3: The Tyrant's Advance
+# Chapter 3: The Hollow

 The first refugees arrived on a grey morning when the autumn mist still clung to the cobblestones.